pkp/ojs/docs/README.md

 	===================================
-	=== Open Journal Systems
+	=== Open Preprint Systems
 	=== The Public Knowledge Project
-	=== Version: 3.2.0
+	=== Version: 3.2.0 beta
-	=== GIT tag: ojs-3_2_0-0
+	=== GIT tag: ops-3_2_0-0
-	=== Release date:
+	=== Release date: February 28, 2020
 	===================================

 ## About

-Open Journal Systems (OJS) has been developed by the Public Knowledge Project.
+Open Preprint Systems (OPS) has been developed by the Public Knowledge Project.
-For general information about OJS and other open research systems, visit the PKP web site at <http://pkp.sfu.ca/>.
+For general information about OPS and other open research systems, visit the PKP web site at <http://pkp.sfu.ca/>.

 ## License

-OJS is licensed under the GNU General Public License v2.
+OPS is licensed under the GNU General Public License v3.
 See the file [docs/COPYING](COPYING) for the complete terms of this license.

-Third parties are welcome to modify and redistribute OJS in entirety or parts according to the terms of this license.
+Third parties are welcome to modify and redistribute OPS in entirety or parts according to the terms of this license.
 PKP also welcomes patches for improvements or bug fixes to the software.